 Keeping your hair and scalp clean is key to having gorgeous tresses, and the best way to achieve this is by washing your hair regularly.
-However, you should know that there are proper hair-washing steps and tips that you should follow.
+However, you should know that there are proper hair-washing steps and tips that you should follow if you want to get rid of oily hair.

 Washing your hair is more than just wetting it, lathering it up with shampoo, rinsing, and applying conditioner.
 If you want to reach your hair’s full potential, you should learn how to wash your hair properly.